 In 2014, the Port of Los Angeles's World Cruise Center served about 590,000 passengers.

-In 2015, it was revealed that the LAPD had been under-reporting a category of crime between 2005 and 2012, making the rate appear lower than it was for that period.
+In 2015, it was revealed that the LAPD had under-reported a category of crime between 2005 and 2012, making the rate in the city appear lower than it actually was during that period.

-Los Angeles was the second-largest city in the United States but hosted no NFL team between 1995 and 2015.
+Los Angeles did not host any NFL team between 1995 and 2015.

-On January 12, 2016, the NFL announced that the Rams would be moving back to Los Angeles for the 2016 NFL season, after 21 seasons in St. Louis.
+On January 12, 2016, the NFL announced the Rams would be moving back to Los Angeles for the 2016 NFL season.

 In the 2017 Global Financial Centres Index, Los Angeles was ranked the 19th most competitive financial center in the world and sixth most competitive in the U.S.